Applying for Filming Permit in Nepal? List of things you should know!

 While granting a filming permit, a Liaison Officer is appointed by the Ministry, to monitor as well as to facilitate production support at the shooting locations.
 The liaison officer’s duty is to facilitate foreign filmmakers filming in Nepal regarding the legal procedures and authorization of their film’s production.
 The officer deals with on-location local authorities and government bodies to aid in the entire process of filmmaking- from production support through to the final outcome.

-After getting a Film Permit and the appointment of the Liaison Officer, The Film Development Board of Nepal provides a letter of guarantee to foreign filmmakers to temporarily import filming equipment without paying customs duty.
-The FDB provides the letter of guarantee to the Local Coordinator i.e. your local fixer in Nepal for the temporary import and export of film equipment.
+After getting a Film Permit and the appointment of the Liaison Officer, The Film Development Board of Nepal provides a letter of guarantee assigning the fixer’s responsibility to ease foreign filmmakers to temporarily import filming equipment with exempt in customs duty.
+The Film Development Board provides the letter of guarantee to the Local Coordinator i.e. your local fixer in Nepal for the temporary import and export of film equipment.